Without sales, your company is dead in the water.

 What is a Sales Cadence?

 A sales cadence is a planned sequence of contacts or touchpoints you have with a prospect, designed strategically to reach a goal.
 A schedule of events defines the interactions a sales representative will have with a customer through multiple channels of communication.

-Communication channels you can choose to use as touchpoints include phone, social media, email, LinkedIn, blog comments, video conferencing, text messaging, polls, website live chat—the list goes on.
+Communication channels you can choose to use for these touchpoints include phone, social media, email, LinkedIn, blog comments, video conferencing, text messaging, polls, website live chat—the list goes on.

 Why Does an Effective Sales Cadence Work?

-- Prospects will be contacted through multiple channels, so you will find the channel they’re most responsive to.
-Some people prefer social media; others prefer email, for example.
+Prospects will be contacted through multiple channels, so you will find the channel they’re most responsive to.
+Some people prefer social media while others prefer email, for example.

-- Having calls, texts, and emails automatically synced into the CRM reduces the chance for human error when it comes to record keeping and note taking.
+- Having calls, texts, and emails automatically synced into your CRM reduces the chance for human error when it comes to record keeping and note taking.

 - Multiple salespeople can work on nurturing a lead concurrently, and if you have staff turnover, it’s easy for a new sales representative to take over.

 A smart sales cadence adapts to how a customer responds or transfers them to an even more precise sales cadence based on their interactions.

 Every business is different, and trends are constantly changing.
 Building the most effective sales cadence for your needs is a continually evolving process.
 At first there will be some inevitable trial-and-error, until you find the cadences that work best for your unique business needs.